-Michael is an associate in the Morristown office of Ogletree Deakins and is a member of the Hospitality, Technology, Wage and Hour, and Employment practice groups.
+Michael is an associate in the Morristown office of Ogletree Deakins and is a member of the Hospitality, Technology, Wage and Hour, and Employment Law practice groups.

 Michael represents clients ranging from Fortune 500 corporations to closely-held businesses and has extensive experience representing clients in all areas of labor and employment law, including wage and hour, discrimination, harassment, retaliation, and wrongful discharge.
 Michael also prosecutes employees who misappropriate trade secrets or violate restrictive covenants.